Upward-Spiral-Science/uhhh/FinalReport.md

 ### Fitting a distribution to the quantities of synapse densities
 After taking the unmasked value into account (dividing synapse count by unmasked) we plotted a histogram of the quantities of synapse densities.
-The resulting histogram looks somehat like a gaussian distribution.
-The gaussian fit does not quite fit.
+The resulting histogram looks somewhat like a gaussian distribution.
+The gaussian curve, however, does not quite fit.
 We next attempted to fit a skewed gaussian to the distribution using the lmfit library's SkewedGaussianModel.
 The skewed gaussian fits much better to the data with the model and statistics listed below.
 > ![](http://imgur.com/QjLdA68.png)

 | ModelFit Statistics                                |   |                                            |   |   |